 learning in the humanities fosters ideals in Capital University graduates that are consistent with those purposes and ideals espoused in the mission of the University;

 the study of both integrative humanities courses as well as coursework in the disciplines that include but are not limited to literature, philosophy, religion, languages, history, and the history and theoretical understanding of artistic expression allows for a more complete expression of the human potential as well as fostering greater breadth of intellectual development.

-Eligible candidates for The Edward and Mary Catherine Gerhold Chair in the Humanities will be full-time, tenure-track or tenured, current or newly appointed Capital University humanities faculty members.
+The successful candidate for The Edward and Mary Catherine Gerhold Chair in the Humanities will be a full-time, tenure-track or tenured, current or newly appointed Capital University humanities faculty member.
 The definition of the humanities shall be in accordance with the definition set forth by the National Endowment for the Humanities, which includes but is not limited to the study of history, philosophy, languages, linguistics, literature, archaeology, comparative religion, and ethics.
 Other faculty may be eligible if it can be shown that they teach their discipline from a humanities perspective and are qualified to teach general education courses in the humanities.
 The chair holder is expected to teach at least two integrative humanities courses within the general education program per year.
 The chair holder will receive a 25 percent teaching load reassignment for research and service in fostering the humanities at Capital University.
 Based upon available proceeds of the endowment, the holder may be awarded an annual summer scholarship stipend and may propose an annual budget to foster the purposes of the endowed chair.
 The chair holder is expected to take an active role in general education pertaining to the humanities.
 The appointee may hold the chair for a six-year term, subject to annual review and reappointment, and may be eligible for subsequent reappointment.
-The holder will submit an annual report of activity to the academic dean, provost, and Gerhold Committee.
+The holder will submit a budget and an annual report of activity to the provost, the academic dean or chair of the chair holder’s department, and the Gerhold Committee.